libexpat/libexpat.github.io/content/pages/walkthrough1.md

 I plan to write more articles of this type in the future, including in-depth looks at some of the more complex mechanisms in the parser such as hash tables, and walkthroughs of more complex XML.
-Please let me know if you would like an explaination of anything in particular.
+Please let me know if you would like an explanation of anything in particular.

 &mdash;Rhodri James, 23rd June 2017